Healthy Dwarf Umbrella Tree (Heptapleurum arboricola) in bright indirect, also known as Dwarf Umbrella Tree

 Tips

-Spring and early summer are best for propagation.
-Air layering works well for larger specimens.
+A practical check: spring and early summer are best for propagation.
+A practical check: air layering works well for larger specimens.

 Use the App Alongside This Care Guide